esm7/obsidian-rtl/README.md

 When enabled (which is the default), when you change the text direction of a file it will be saved.
 Every time you open that file it will use the same text direction regardless of the default.
-This is useful, for example, if most of your notes are in English (so you want to keep the default LTR) but you have some notes in Arabic/Hebrew/Farsi and you'd like to always edit them in RTL.
+This is useful, for example, if most of your notes are in English (so you want to keep the default LTR) but you have some notes in Arabic/Hebrew/Persian (Farsi) and you'd like to always edit them in RTL.

 If you disable this setting, all notes will load in the default text direction.